 Chapter 272 of the General Laws is hereby replacing section 104 with the following section:-

-Section 104. (a) As used in this section the word "Authority" shall mean an organization or authorized agent thereof that seizes or impounds an animal pursuant to the General Laws.
+(a) As used in this section the word “Authority” shall mean an organization or authorized agent thereof that seizes or impounds an animal or animals pursuant to the General Laws.

-(b) If an animal is lawfully seized or impounded pursuant to the General Laws relating to cruelty to animals or animal fighting resulting in the issuance of a criminal complaint or a criminal indictment, the authority or prosecuting agency, including the district attorney or attorney general, may file a petition with the court that is exercising jurisdiction over the criminal complaint or criminal indictment requesting that the person from whom an animal is seized or a person claiming an interest in the seized animal, be ordered to post a security.
-The authority shall serve a copy of the petition on the person from whom the animal was seized, or if the person cannot be found, by posting of copy at the place where the animal was taken into custody.
+(b) If an animal is, or animals are, seized or impounded pursuant to the General Laws relating to cruelty to animals or animal fighting resulting in the issuance of a criminal complaint or a criminal indictment, the authority or prosecuting agency, including the district attorney or attorney general, may file a petition with the court exercising jurisdiction over the criminal complaint or criminal indictment requesting that the person from whom an animal is seized or a person claiming an interest in the seized animal, be ordered to post a security.
+The authority shall serve a copy of the petition on the person from whom the animal was seized, or if the person cannot be found, by posting of copy at the place where the animal was seized.
 The authority shall also serve a copy of the petition on the district attorney or the attorney general, whichever is appropriate.
 The court may order that person to post a security.

-(c) The security shall be in an amount sufficient to secure payment for all reasonable expenses incurred, and to be incurred, by the authority having custody of the seized animal from the date of seizure or impoundment and thereafter for a period of at least 30 days.
+(c) The security shall be in an amount sufficient to secure payment for all reasonable expenses incurred, and anticipated, by the authority having custody of the seized animal from the date of seizure or impoundment and thereafter for a period of at least 30 days.
 The amount of the security shall be determined by the court upon the recommendation of the authority.
-Reasonable expenses shall include, but shall not be limited to, estimated medical care, shelter, and board.
+Reasonable expenses shall include, but shall not be limited to, estimated medical care, quarantine costs, shelter, and board.

 (f) Posting of the security shall not prevent the authority from disposing of the seized or impounded animal for humane reasons and in a humane manner before the expiration of the period covered by the security.